 Level 3

 – Immediately conduct one additional reference test in the stand that triggered the alarm.
-Do not update the control charts for the lab until the follow up reference test is completed and the ExI analysis, per Section 5.c (below), has been performed.
+Do not update the control charts until the follow up reference test is completed and the ExI analysis, per Section 4c (below), has been performed.

 Level 2